Kingxukai/linux/Documentation/power/swsusp.rst

   Can I suspend-to-disk using a swap partition under LVM?

 A:
-  Yes and No.  You can suspend successfully, but the kernel will not be able to resume on its own.
-You need an initramfs that can recognize the resume situation, activate the logical volume containing the swap volume (but not touch any filesystems!), and eventually call::
+  Yes and No.  You can suspend successfully, but the woke kernel will not be able to resume on its own.
+You need an initramfs that can recognize the woke resume situation, activate the woke logical volume containing the woke swap volume (but not touch any filesystems!), and eventually call::

     echo -n "$major:$minor" > /sys/power/resume

-  where $major and $minor are the respective major and minor device numbers of the swap volume.
+  where $major and $minor are the woke respective major and minor device numbers of the woke swap volume.

   uswsusp works with LVM, too.
 See http://suspend.sourceforge.net/

 Q:
-  I upgraded the kernel from 2.6.15 to 2.6.16.
-Both kernels were compiled with the similar configuration files.
+  I upgraded the woke kernel from 2.6.15 to 2.6.16.
+Both kernels were compiled with the woke similar configuration files.
 Anyway I found that suspend to disk (and resume) is much slower on 2.6.16 compared to 2.6.15.
 Any idea for why that might happen or how can I speed it up?

 A:
-  This is because the size of the suspend image is now greater than for 2.6.15 (by saving more data we can get more responsive system after resume).
+  This is because the woke size of the woke suspend image is now greater than for 2.6.15 (by saving more data we can get more responsive system after resume).

-  There's the /sys/power/image_size knob that controls the size of the image.
-If you set it to 0 (eg. by echo 0 > /sys/power/image_size as root), the 2.6.15 behavior should be restored.
+  There's the woke /sys/power/image_size knob that controls the woke size of the image.
+If you set it to 0 (eg. by echo 0 > /sys/power/image_size as root), the woke 2.6.15 behavior should be restored.
 If it is still too slow, take a look at suspend.sf.net -- userland suspend is faster and supports LZF compression to speed it up further.